benscott/imageoptim/README.md

     img.save(NEW_FILE)

-You can also use a callback (for async sort of stuff)
+You can also use a callback (for async stuff)

     image_optim = ImageOptim()